KCL-BMEIS/spectrumdevice/README.md

-Spectrum digitisers can be connected individually or grouped together using a [StarHub](https://spectrum-instrumentation.com/en/m4i-star-hub) (e.g. the [NetBox](https://spectrum-instrumentation.com/en/digitizernetbox)). `spectrumdevice` provides classes `SpectrumCard` and `SpectrumDevice` for controlling and receiving data from individual digitisers and StarHubs respectively.
+Spectrum digitisers can be connected individually or grouped together using a [StarHub](https://spectrum-instrumentation.com/en/m4i-star-hub) (e.g. the [NetBox](https://spectrum-instrumentation.com/en/digitizernetbox)). `spectrumdevice` provides classes `SpectrumCard` and `SpectrumStarHub` for controlling and receiving data from individual digitisers and StarHubs respectively.

 `spectrumdevice` currently supports 'Standard Single' and 'Multi FIFO' acquisition modes.
 See the Limitations section for